Merrill Kelly: Arizona Diamondbacks

-On December 4, 2018, the MLB Arizona Diamondbacks signed Kelly to a two-year major league contract.
+On December 4, 2018, MLB's Arizona Diamondbacks signed Kelly to a two-year major league contract.
 On April 1, 2019, Kelly made his major league debut in a start versus the San Diego Padres.
-He earned a win and recorded a quality start by totaling six innings, while allowing three runs and striking out three.
-In his first season with Arizona, Kelly led the National league in losses with 14 but led the team in wins (13) and innings (183 1/3).
+He earned a win and recorded a quality start by totaling six innings while allowing three runs and striking out three.
+After struggling for much of the season, Diamondbacks' manager Torey Lovullo called Kelly into his office and issued a warning that he was considering sending him down.
+When Kelly asked why, Lovullo responded by saying, "You are statistically the worst pitcher in the National League."
+Kelly took this as a challenge to improve.
+He made some mechanical adjustments and flourished in September by going 4-1 with a 2.18 ERA in his last five starts.
+Overall in his first season with Arizona, Kelly led the National League in losses with 14 but led the team in wins (13) and innings (183 1/3).
 Kelly began the 2020 season in the rotation before being shut down on September 1 after 5 starts due to a shoulder injury.
 He returned healthy in 2021 but posted a 7–11 record over 27 starts on a Diamondbacks squad that lost 110 games.

 On April 1, 2022, Kelly signed a two-year, $18 million contract extension with the Diamondbacks.
-He started the 2022 season with 15-inning scoreless streak, 3 short of the franchise record to begin a season.
+He started the 2022 season with a 15-inning scoreless streak, three short of the franchise record to begin a season.
+Kelly won the National League Pitcher of the Month Award for July 2022 after pitching to a 1.31 ERA in six starts.
+He also won the National League Player of the Week Award for the week of July 25–31.